qvik/gcp-data-training/README.md

 * (optional) [Google Cloud SDK](https://cloud.google.com/sdk/) installed on your laptop

-## Demo 1
+## Lab 1

-In this demo we explore the Google Analytics data from a GA demo account.
+In this lab we explore the Google Analytics data from a GA demo account.

 Products: _Google Analytics_, _Cloud Console_, _BigQuery_, _Cloud Shell_, _Cloud Datalab_, _Data Studio_